Inside: Raising a strong-willed child is not easy, but in exchange, parents are taught many powerful lessons.

 8 Truths of Parents Raising a Strong-Willed Child

 1. Some days you are ready to crawl into the fetal position before you’ve had your first cup of coffee.

 Unfortunately, there is no grace period shielding us from the inevitable barrage of questions and arguments before the sun has yet to rise in the sky.
 Whether you’re awake or not, your kid has already launched into a 10-minute dissertation on why they should be able to wear the same dress to school again today.

 2. Your child isn’t who you thought they’d be.

-3. You child has forced you into emotional growth.
+3. Raising a strong-willed child has forced you into emotional growth.